nathanh1315/pdsnd_github/README.md

-# Project Title
-Explore US Bikeshare Data
+# Explore US Bikeshare Data

 ### Date created
 This project and _README_ file were created on 6/22/2023.
 The bikeshare code was created in May of 2023.